kazurayam/GitConflictsOfLastRunInTsPrevented/README.md

 ```
 This one-liner filters a string `<lastRun>` followed by any string followed by `</lastRun>` to a constant string `<lastRun>2018-12-01T00:00:00</lastRun>`.

-Please note that a pair of single quotation `'s!< ....?!'` is used.
+Please note that a pair of single quotation `'s! .... !'` is used.

 You can check the editting result in Katalon Forum as well.
 Open Katalon Studio and click `Window > Katalon Studio Preferences`.
 In the dialog, select `Team > Git > Configure`.
 In the
 ![TeamGitConfigure](docs/images/Window_KatalonStudioPreferences_Team_Git_Configuration.png)